Kommando Nowotny: Formation

 Kommando Nowotny (Kdo.
 Nowotny—Commando Nowotny) was formed on 26 September 1944 following the disestablishment of the earlier Erprobungskommando 262 test unit at Lechfeld Airfield, sometimes also referred to as Kommondo Thierfelder which was named after its former commander Hauptmann Werner Thierfelder.
 Operational status was reached on 3 October at Achmer Airfield and Hesepe.
 The Stab (headquarters unit) of Kommando Nowotny was created from the Stab of III.
 Gruppe (3rd group) of Zerstörergeschwader 26 (ZG 26—26th Destroyer Wing).
 At first, III.
 Gruppe of ZG 26 was renamed to III.
 Gruppe of Jagdgeschwader 6 (JG 6—6th Fighter Wing).
 During this transition, 8. and 9.
 Staffeln (squadrons) of ZG 26 became 9. and 10.
 Staffel of JG 6.
 On 16 October, III.
 Gruppe was detached from JG 6 and was renamed to Kommando Nowotny.

 In consequence, the Stab of III.
 Gruppe of JG 6 became the Stab of Kdo.
 Nowotny while 9. and 10.
-Staffel of JG 6 repectively became 1. and 2.
+Staffel of JG 6 respectively became 1. and 2.
 Staffel of Kdo.
 Nowotny.
 On 5 November, the creation of a 3rd Staffel was ordered, to be completed by 30 November.
 The creation of a 4th Staffel was ordered on 12 November but never implemented.
 The objective of Kdo.
 Nowotny was to evaluate and establish tactics for the newly developed Messerschmitt Me 262 jet fighter.
 General der Jagdflieger (General of the Fighter Force) Adolf Galland had hoped that the Me 262 would compensate for the United States Army Air Forces (USAAF) numerical superiority.
 The units first commander and namesake was Major Walter Nowotny who had previously commanded I. Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) on the Eastern Front and the training unit Jagdgeschwader 101 (JG 101—101st Fighter Wing).